 Most salespeople are afraid of drafting a proposal.
 And it is absolutely understandable.
 After all, it’s a very labor-intensive activity, you’ve to put together so many hours in creating one, with no guarantee of success.

-Although writing and submitting a sales proposal is not the most exciting part of the marketing industry.
+Although writing and submitting a sales proposal is challenging and is not the most exciting part of the marketing industry.
 But the flip-side of this is that any successful deals require an effective sales proposal.

 So, if you’re someone who wants to be a part of that big league by gaining the highest paying clients with your highly impressive proposal but doesn’t really know how to write and structure one, then welcome to my post.

-In this article, we’ll discuss how to write and create glamorous looking sales proposals without actually writing anything.
+In this article, we’ll discuss how to write and create winning glamorous-looking sales proposals without actually writing anything.
 Yep, you heard it right!